FitterApp/replit-extensions-starter-kit/replit.md

 - **Endpoints**: All operations are routed through `/extension_data/:extension_slug`
 - **Query Parameters**: Advanced filtering, aggregation, grouping, and ordering are supported

+## Authentication
+You can use the SDK to login and logout users using the provided methods on the Movement SDK
+- `mvt.login()`: Prompts the user to login via the Movement authentication flow
+- `mvt.logout()`: Logs the current Movement user out

 ## SDK Structure

 ### Initialization